Byron Sturges Gay

 zez confrey with byron gay and babe ruth

-When the opportunity arose to participate in the second expedition in 1933, as it was a volunteer mission scantly funded during the depression, he jumped on one of the ships that left Boston in October 1933, waited out a repair stop in Newport News after some hurricane damage, then through the Panama Canal to New Zealand where the group proceeded to the Ross Ice Shelf.
+When the opportunity arose to participate in the second expedition in 1933, as it was a volunteer mission scantly funded during the depression, he jumped on one of the ships that left Boston in October 1933, waited out a repair stop in Newport News to repair some hurricane damage, then through the Panama Canal to New Zealand where the group proceeded to the Ross Ice Shelf.
 This was an expedition with many firsts, including custom automotive transportation provided by Edsel Ford and the Citroen corporation, voice radio broadcasts, self-contained electrical generators (one of which contributed to serious carbon monoxide poisoning of Byrd), an autogyro (early helicopter), and seismic investigation of the shelf.
 Gay likely went as far as the Mile 155 outpost and stayed through the Antarctic summer, finally leaving for Auckland, New Zealand, then home on the Mariposa ocean liner, arriving back in Los Angeles on April 21, 1934.

 Article Copyright© by the author, Bill Edwards.
 Research notes and sources available on request at ragpiano.com - click on Bill's head.